Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Results

-Comparing the reconstructions produced from different frequency maps, we can characterize the ways that foregrounds contribute.
 The clearest impact of foregrounds is on the reconstruction monopole.
-As discussed in Sec.~\ref{sec:possible_systematics}, statistically {\em isotropic} cross-correlations between the temperature and galaxy map contribute only to the reconstruction monopole.
-To estimate the contribution from foregrounds, we perform a reconstruction using CMB-subtracted maps obtained using the Commander component separation technique.
-To estimate the contribution from CMB detector noise, we perform a reconstruction using noise realizations from the FFP10 simulations.
-In the left panel of Fig.~\ref{fig:monodipo}, we compare the monopole for the reconstruction based on the temperature maps (blue), CMB-subtracted maps (red), and noise simulations (black).
-First, we see that detector noise does not contribute to the monopole.
-At 217 and 353 GHz we obtain a nearly identical monopole from the temperature and CMB-subtracted maps, implying that the measured monopole can be entirely accounted for by foregrounds at high frequency.
-At 100 GHz, foregrounds do not entirely account for the observed monopole, though it is unclear how significant this offset is.
+As discussed in Sec.~\ref{sec:possible_systematics}, statistically {\em isotropic} cross-correlations between the temperature and galaxy map contribute to the reconstruction monopole.
+To estimate the contribution from foregrounds, we perform a reconstruction using CMB-subtracted maps, where the blackbody component is estimated using the SMICA component separation technique.
+To determine the contribution from CMB detector noise, we perform reconstructions using noise realizations from the FFP10 simulations.

+In Table~\ref{table:monodipo}, we compare the monopole for the reconstruction based on temperature maps, CMB-subtracted maps, and noise simulations.
+Table~\ref{table:monodipo} also includes the reconstruction noise for each data combination.
+The monopole (map average) expected from reconstruction noise is $\langle \hat{v} \rangle \simeq \sqrt{N/4\pi}$.
+This can be used to quantify the significance of a measured monopole.